Design principles

 - Often used to justify class hierarchies (i.e. derive to specialize).

-This principle is also warning against changing classes in a hierarchy, since any behaviour changes will also be inherited by that class’s children!
-In other words, if you need different behaviour, create a new subclass and leave the existing classes alone.
+This principle is also warning against changing classes in a hierarchy, since any behavior changes will also be inherited by that class’s children!
+In other words, if you need different behavior, create a new subclass and leave the existing classes alone.

 The Design Pattern principle of Composition over inheritance runs counter to this, suggesting instead that code reuse through composition is often more suitable.